A limit theory for controlled McKean-Vlasov SPDEs: Limit Theory for Controlled SPDEs in a Variational Framework

 \begin{remark} \begin{enumerate} \item[\textup{(i)}] Part (i) of Theorem~\ref{theo: main1} (actually this follows from part (ii)) includes an existence result for certain mean field controlled stochastic PDEs.
-In particular, taking \(F\) as singleton, this includes an existence result for usual (in the sense of uncontrolled) McKean--Vlasov equations.
-In this regard, the theorem contains an existence result comparable to some from the recent paper \cite{HLL23}.
+In particular, taking \(F\) as singleton, this includes an existence result for usual (in the sense of uncontrolled) McKean--Vlasov stochastic PDEs, comparable to an existence result from \cite{HLL23}.

 \item[\textup{(ii)}] Part (ii) of Theorem~\ref{theo: main1} provides a particle approximation for controlled equations.
-In this regard, the result is comparable to a propagation of chaos result from \cite{HLL23} for uncontrolled stochastic 2D Navier--Stokes equations (that are covered by our result, see part (iv) of this remark). \item[\textup{(iii)}] The items (iii), (v) and (vi) from Theorem~\ref{theo: main1} are related to stochastic optimal control theory, as they provide some understanding of mean field control problems and their approximations.
+For uncontrolled situations, this is comparable to a propagation of chaos result from \cite{HLL23} for the stochastic 2D Navier--Stokes equation, which is covered by our result, see part (iv) of this remark. \item[\textup{(iii)}] The items (iii), (v) and (vi) from Theorem~\ref{theo: main1} are related to stochastic optimal control theory, as they provide some understanding of mean field control problems and their approximations.
 We will discuss more details in Corollary~\ref{coro: control} below.

 The flavor of part (vii) from Theorem~\ref{theo: main1} is probabilistic.
 It can be viewed as {\em set-valued propagation of chaos}.
-To the best of our knowledge, such a result and the concept itself are new in the literature on mean field control. \item[\textup{(iv)}] Let us also comment on our main assumptions.
+To the best of our knowledge, this is a new concept in the literature on mean field control. \item[\textup{(iv)}] Let us also comment on our main assumptions.
 Condition~\ref{cond: main1} is rather mild and heavily inspired by (C1) -- (C3) from \cite{GRZ}.
-It is satisfied for stochastic porous media equations (\cite[Section~5]{GRZ}) and Navier--Stokes equations on bounded domains (\cite[Section~6]{GRZ}).
+To give some benchmarks, it is satisfied for stochastic porous media equations (\cite[Section~5]{GRZ}) and Navier--Stokes equations on bounded domains (\cite[Section~6]{GRZ}).

 Condition~\ref{cond: main2} is a type of growth and weak monotonicity condition that appears frequently in the literature (\cite{krylov_rozovskii,liu_rockner,par}).
 For example, it can be verified for stochastic porous media equations (\cite[Example~4.1.11]{liu_rockner}).
 However, it fails for stochastic Navier--Stokes equations which lack weak monotonicity (\cite[Section~5.1.3]{liu_rockner}).
-It is an interesting open problem to establish (iv) -- (vii) under, say, a local monotonicity condition (as derived in \cite{liu_r:JFA} for SPDEs without control and measure dependence) that covers stochastic 2D Navier--Stokes frameworks.

 In Section~\ref{sec: ex} below, we show that both Conditions~\ref{cond: main1} and \ref{cond: main2} hold for certain controlled slow diffusion equations.